AdrS/cs234-project/README.md

    python example.py --saved_model_dir "results/$(ls -t results/ | head -n 1)"
    ```

+# Generating Plots

+1. Go to TensorBoard
+2. Download the data from the `eval/mean_reward` graph as a CSV file
+3. Run `generate_plot.py` to create a plot from the CSV file

 # Contributing

 Please format the code before submitting changes.